 My rocket sat before me, needing fins.
 But I let it wait for just a bit, and I thought about Peter Brown.

 No… not unexpected.
 Had the boos finally gotten to him?
 Was damn near twenty years worth of being a running joke in the only places he’d ever found any real happiness enough?
 Maybe it was the fact that we were all getting older.
 If people booed what he did when he was twenty-three, what would they say when he was forty years old?
 And what was there for him on the other side of forty, anyway?
 Certainly not a wife, children, family, accomplishment, respectability.
 He’d have none of the sweet things about growing older, and he couldn’t keep up what he had been doing much longer.

 Had there been a somberness in Raymond’s voice when he had told me?
 Respect for the dead, perhaps.
 Or maybe some reflection on the fact that he’d come close to “checking out” himself recently, and not on his own terms?
 He hadn’t crinkled his nose this time.
 But then again, if he really did dislike the guy so much, why did he always know what he was up to when I asked?

 Or it could have been a realization that he and I had more to count as ours at forty than Peter Brown did, but not all that much.

 Raymond’s mom came home.
 We made dinner.
 We ate.
 I glued my fins.
 He finished his game.
 The sun went down.
 I went home.
 Life went on.

 * * *

 So why am I telling this story?
-On a political site, no less?
+In a space devoted to political philosophy, no less?